Renia-K/Gustave-Courbet_Web-Scraping/README.md

 Users must not remove copyright or attribution notices associated with the data or images.
 For further details, refer to The Met's full Terms and Conditions [https://www.metmuseum.org/policies/terms-and-conditions].

+**Understanding CC0, Open Access, and Their Combined Benefits**:
+`Creative Commons Zero (CC0)`: Content under the CC0 license is released into the public domain, allowing anyone to use, modify, and share it without restrictions or attribution requirements.

+`Open Access (OA)`: Open Access content is freely available to the public, removing paywalls or access barriers, and is often used for scholarly or cultural works.

+`CC0 and OA`: When content is both CC0 and OA, it is not only freely accessible to everyone but also free from copyright restrictions, enabling unrestricted use, sharing, and modification.

 ## Code and Processing
 The Jupyter Notebook TheMetMuseum_GustaveCourbet_Final_fixed.ipynb includes all steps used to create the dataset: